ehamberg/gtdguide/src/lyagtd.markdown

 subconsciousness will stop keeping track of all the things you need to do and stop constantly reminding you.
-This reduces stress, frees up precious brain time to more productive thinking--maybe even save *real* time so that you have more time for ballet lessons, painting class and roller-blading.
+This reduces stress, frees up precious brain time to more productive thinking--maybe even save *real* time so that you have more time for ballet lessons, painting classes and roller-blading.

 ![lists!](images/lists.png)\